 2. Clean your gutters

 Leaves and debris easily accumulate in your gutters during the fall and winter season.
 If they’re not cleaned out regularly, it can decompose and clog up your gutters.
 Clean out any debris from your roof top and use a plastic scooping tool to get out out whatever is inside your gutters.
 Avoid using the metal ones as this can damage them.
 To find if your gutters are fully clean, run a water hose on full pressure.
 If water comes back at the top, it means there’s still a clog.
+Check out this guide from the unclutterer on how to choose a high-quality garden hose that becomes your favorite garden assistant.

 3. Get the airflow going